 bin

 Executables.

 doc

 Documentation.

-Note
+- Note ---

-The ins taller configures the environment variables for the user who installed the tools.
-Other users

-might n eed to use Model Debugger on the same computer.
-Either copy the value of the

-%MAXVI EW_HOME% environment variable to the System variables, or have them define the environmen

-variable themselves in Control Panel.
+might no aller configures the environment variables for the user who installed the tools.
+Other users eed to use Model Debugger on the same computer.
+Either copy the value of the EW_HOME% environment variable to the System variables, or have them define the environment themselves in Control Panel.
 Both operations need administrator privileges.